CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/troubleshooting/scripts/README.md

 # Troubleshooting scripts
 These python scripts provide examples for how to leverage the CrowdStrike API to perform development operations within your CrowdStrike deployment.
-There are two current examples, that leverage different components of the [FalconPy SDK](https://github.com/CrowdStrike/falconpy).
+There are two current examples that leverage different components of the [FalconPy SDK](https://github.com/CrowdStrike/falconpy).
 Command line usage for these two examples is exactly the same and detailed below.

 ## Usage
 These scripts must be executed using python.